ZenyWay/zenypass/src/components/sfcs/authentication-page/terms-en.md

 as applicable, the content considered illegal.
 <br>
 <br>

-General Terms and Conditions of Use updated on April 11th, 2018.
+General Terms and Conditions of Use updated on May 3rd, 2019.